VoxHash/qr-code-generator/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-This project is part of my portfolio as an AI Engineer.
 Here's how you can contribute:

 1. **Fork the repository**
 2. **Create a feature branch** (`git checkout -b feature/amazing-feature`)